Gerbar510575/Gerbar510575.github.io/_posts/2024-03-03-segment the carotid artery.md

 ```

 ## Evaluation
-Evaluate the performance of the models using appropriate metrics and techniques.
-Discuss the strengths and limitations of the models and any insights gained from the evaluation process.

-## Metrics

 Two commonly used metrics to evaluate the performance of segmentation algorithms are Dice Coefficient and Intersection over Union (IoU).